• Skip to main content

 Collectible > Store of Value > Medium of Exchange > Unit of Account

-Right now, we're just passing the “collectible” phase and entering the “store of value” phase.
-In the next decade, we'll see bitcoin solidly accepted as a great store of value due to its inherent, undeniable properties of being divisible, portable, durable, verifiable, and scarce.
-As a result, demand will grow.
-Why would I want to get dollars then exchange them for bitcoin when I could just get bitcoin directly?
+Right now, we’re just finishing up the “collectible” phase (2009 – 2019) and entering the “store of value” phase.
+In the next decade (2019 – 2029), we’ll see bitcoin solidly accepted as a great store of value due to its inherent, undeniable properties of being divisible, portable, durable, verifiable, and scarce.

-I predict that then, you'll see incentives to pay in bitcoin emerge.
+I predict that by 2030, you’ll see incentives to pay in bitcoin emerge.
 Discounts for payments in bitcoin, or bitcoin-only services will be more common.
-As a merchant, I'd rather sell 4 units for bitcoin than 5 units for dollars.
+As a merchant, I’d rather sell 4 units for bitcoin than 5 units for dollars.
 The most obvious example of how this already exists is kind of like how some places only accept cash, or require a fee to use credit cards due to credit card transaction fees.

 Bitcoin is cash for the internet.
 Lightning is basically free to use (fractions of a penny).
 I think we'll start to see signs up in stores that say cash or lightning only!